Kyle Flanagan (ice hockey)

-Kyle Flanagan (born December 30, 1988) is a retired American professional ice hockey player who competed in the American Hockey League (AHL), playing for the Adirondack Phantoms, Binghamton Senators, and Belleville Senators during his career.
+Kyle Flanagan (born December 30, 1988) is an American former professional ice hockey player who competed in the American Hockey League (AHL), playing for the Adirondack Phantoms, Binghamton Senators, and Belleville Senators during his career.

 Playing career

 Flanagan played collegiate hockey for the St. Lawrence Saints in the NCAA Men's Division I ECAC Hockey conference.
 His impressive performance during his senior season earned him a spot on the 2012–13 ECAC All-Conference First Team.
 On March 21, 2013, he signed a one-year entry-level contract with the Philadelphia Flyers.

 On August 1, 2014, Flanagan began his European career by signing a one-year contract with Modo Hockey of the Swedish Hockey League as a free agent.
 During the 2014–15 season, he appeared in 38 games, recording 4 goals and a total of 15 points, while the team failed to qualify for the playoffs and narrowly escaped relegation.

 On September 22, 2015, Flanagan joined the Stockton Heat's training camp after receiving an invitation and was subsequently signed by their ECHL affiliate, marking his return to professional hockey with the Adirondack Thunder.
 Following his 44-game stint with the Binghamton Senators, he secured a two-year contract in the AHL on July 26, 2016.

 After completing his contract with the Belleville Senators after the 2017-18 AHL season, Flanagan decided to step away from professional hockey.
 Citing the culmination of a six-year journey through various leagues and teams, he officially announced his retirement on August 22, 2018.